 After the successful 2017 release we went back again to our two outstanding old vine Grenache sources: the Churinga Vineyard in Waterfall and the Humphries Vineyard in Sevenhill.

 2018 was a very different year to 2017 and one in which those old Grenache bush vines thrived.
 It was much drier than 2017 and pretty warm throughout, leading to smaller berries and thicker skins and, generally speaking, quite gutsy wines.
 Fortunately dry-grown bush vines fare really well in these intense, rain-free years - they've had a bit of practice over many decades!
 As in other warm years, like 2016 for example, we made sure we picked on the early side to retain freshness and acidity in the fruit.

-After hand picking the fruit, we de-stemmed 65%, leaving the rest as whole bunches, then foot-stomped it and left it be.
-As in 2016 it spent 31 days on skins as it fermented naturally.
+After hand picking the fruit, we de-stemmed 75%, leaving the rest as whole bunches, then foot-stomped it and left it be.
+It spent 31 days on skins as it fermented naturally.
 Then through the basket press and into old French oak barrels.
-It was left on its lees, untouched, until racking in January 2018.
+It was left on its lees, untouched, until racking in December 2018.
 It was bottled the following month with a dash of sulphur, but without fining or filtration.

 Dozen price: $372